NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Storm Retribution.md

 * * *

 You lash out, directing a burst of storming fury toward a creature that has harmed you.
-You cast [[Tempest Surge|Tempest Surge]] on the triggering opponent and push that creature, moving it 5 feet away from you if it fails its Reflex save, or 10 feet if it critically fails.
+You cast [[Spells/Tempest Surge|Tempest Surge]] on the triggering opponent and push that creature, moving it 5 feet away from you if it fails its Reflex save, or 10 feet if it critically fails.
 This movement is forced movement.

 *Source: Pathfinder Player Core*
 *ORC*